coherentsolutionsinc/service-fabric-run-tests/README.md

 # What this image is about?

-This image is designed to run Service Fabric oriented unit-tests (.NET Core) on Linux ([DockerHub](https://hub.docker.com/r/coherentsolutions/service-fabric-run-tests/)).
+This image is designed to run Service Fabric oriented unit-tests (.NET Core) on Linux.

+The latest version can be found on [DockerHub](https://hub.docker.com/r/coherentsolutions/service-fabric-run-tests/).

 Why is that needed?